contactandyc/another-c-library/10_binary_search_trees.md

                    F
 ```

-In the example above, the root is D and the left of D is B, right is H.  Each node refers to up to three other nodes.
+In the example above, the root is D, and the left of D is B, right is H.  Each node refers to up to three other nodes.
 For example, the B node refers to D, A, and C.  D is B's parent.
 A is B's left child and C is B's right child.
 Before continuing too much with theory, we will build out a binary search tree.
-Just like before, the only files that will be changed are doubly_linked_list.c will be renamed binary_search_tree.c and the Makefile will have DATA_STRUCTURE defined as binary_search_tree.
-The binary search tree is much simpler than the red black tree, but it isn't entirely without complexity.
+Just like before, the only files that will be changed are doubly_linked_list.c will be renamed binary_search_tree.c, and the Makefile will have DATA_STRUCTURE defined as binary_search_tree.
+The binary search tree is much simpler than the red-black tree, but it isn't entirely without complexity.

 The code that follows can be found in illustrations/10_binary_search_trees/1_binary_search_tree